-vmalert executes a list of the given alerting or recording rules against configured -datasource.url compatible with Prometheus HTTP API.
+vmalert executes a list of the given alerting or recording rules against configured -datasource.url.
 For sending alerting notifications vmalert relies on Alertmanager configured via -notifier.url flag.
-Recording rules results are persisted via remote write protocol and require -remoteWrite.url to be configured.
-Vmalert is heavily inspired by Prometheus implementation and aims to be compatible with its syntax.
+Recording rules results are persisted via remote write protocol and require -remoteWrite.url to be configured. vmalert is heavily inspired by Prometheus implementation and aims to be compatible with its syntax.

 A single-node or cluster version of VictoriaMetrics are capable of proxying requests to vmalert via -vmalert.proxyURL command-line flag.
 Use this feature for the following cases: